Privacy-Preserving Proof of Human Authorship via Zero-Knowledge Process Attestation: Abstract

 \section{Abstract}

-Process attestation verifies human authorship by collecting behavioral biometric evidence, including keystroke dynamics, typing patterns, and editing behavior, during the creative process.
+Process attestation verifies human authorship by collecting behavioral biometric evidence---keystroke dynamics, typing patterns, editing behavior---during the creative process.
 However, the very data needed to prove authenticity can reveal intimate details about an author's cognitive state, health conditions, and identity, constituting sensitive biometric data under GDPR Article~9.
 We resolve this privacy-attestation paradox using zero-knowledge proofs.
 We present ZK-PoP, a construction that allows a verifier to confirm that (a)~sequential work function chains were computed correctly, (b)~behavioral feature vectors fall within human population distributions, and (c)~content evolution is consistent with incremental human editing, all without learning the underlying behavioral data, exact timing, or intermediate content.
-Our construction uses Groth16 proofs over arithmetic circuits with Pedersen commitments and Bulletproof range proofs.
-We prove that ZK-PoP is computationally zero-knowledge, computationally sound, and achieves unlinkability across sessions.
-Evaluation shows proof generation in under 30 seconds for a 1-hour writing session, with 192-byte proofs verifiable in 8.2~ms, while incurring less than 5\% accuracy loss in simulation at practical privacy levels ($\varepsilon \geq 1.0$) compared to non-private baselines.
+Throughout, we distinguish \emph{human authorship} (species-level) from \emph{authenticity} (individual identity); ZK-PoP attests the former, decoupling it from the privacy-eroding latter.
+Our construction uses Groth16 proofs over arithmetic circuits with Pedersen commitments and Bulletproof range proofs; the choice of each primitive is justified explicitly.
+We prove that ZK-PoP is computationally zero-knowledge, computationally sound, and achieves unlinkability across sessions, and we evaluate the constraint system against five adversary classes including a white-box adaptive attacker, identifying a $\sim$3{,}500-constraint augmentation that restores session-level false acceptance below $10^{-12}$.
+The arkworks implementation generates proofs in 23.4~s for 1-hour writing sessions on an Apple~M3, producing 256-byte proofs verifiable in 8.2~ms, with $<$5\% accuracy loss versus non-private baselines at $\varepsilon \geq 1.0$ on calibration corpora (Aalto, KLiCKe, ScholaWrite).
+We also outline a concrete trusted-setup deployment recipe and a three-stage IRB-approved validation roadmap to address the gap between simulated and live evaluation.